Constructing non-AMNM weighted convolution algebras for every semilattice of infinite breadth

 \begin{dfn} Given a semilattice $S$ and a submultiplicative weight $\om$, we refer to $\ell^1(S,\om)$ equipped with this convolution product as the \dt{weighted convolution algebra} of the pair $(S,\om)$. \end{dfn}

-\begin{rem} It is well known that if $S$ is a semilattice then the unweighted convoution algebra $\ell^1(S)$ is semisimple (see e.g.~\cite[\S3]{HZ_TAMS56}).
-Since any submultiplicative weight $\om:S \to (0,\infty)$ must automatically satisfy $\om\geq 1$, it follows that $\ell^1(S,\omega)\subseteq \ell^1(S)$, and so weighted convolution algebras on $S$ are also semisimple.
+\begin{rem} It is well known that if $S$ is a semilattice then the unweighted convolution algebra $\ell^1(S)$ is semisimple (see e.g.~\cite[\S3]{HZ_TAMS56}).
+Since $S$ is a semilattice, any submultiplicative weight on $S$ is bounded below by~$1$.
+Hence $\ell^1(S,\omega)\subseteq \ell^1(S)$, and so weighted convolution algebras on $S$ are also semisimple.
 Thus the algebras considered in this paper may be viewed as Banach function algebras when represented on suitable carrier spaces. \end{rem}

 To our knowledge, the first detailed study of the AMNM problem for weighted semilattice algebras was in work of the first author \cite{YC_wtsl-amnm}.
 The following result was first obtained in that paper; see also Remark 4.7 of \cite{CGP-SGF} for an alternate proof.